Elusiuve1593/educationalCards/README.md

 # For runnig the App, you need to run local server
 You need to clone back from:  https://github.com/IgnatZakalinsky/cards-nya-back-2-0 in separate folder.
-Open the back project and swich branch to branch dev Type yarn in console for installing libraries.
+Open the back project and swich branch to branch dev.
+Type yarn in console for installing libraries.
 After all, you need to type yarn start